The Fabricated Metals Podcast

 Innovation, customer focus, and 100% employee ownership come together in a story of growth, resilience, and purpose.
 It’s a journey that begins with humble roots, evolves through decades of dedication, and finds strength in putting people first.
 At its core is the belief that customers deserve solutions that simplify challenges, reduce stress, and create lasting value.
 Along the way, employee ownership has transformed not only the way business is done, but also the way people work together—building trust, loyalty, and a future shaped by shared success.

-In this first episode of the The Fabricated Metals Podcast, we dive into the world of Progress Metal Innovators (PMI)—our beginnings, the products we create, the customers we serve, and why becoming a 100% employee-owned company has been such a meaningful milestone.
+In this first episode of the The Fabricated Metals Podcast, we dive into the world of Process Metals Innovators (PMI)—our beginnings, the products we create, the customers we serve, and why becoming a 100% employee-owned company has been such a meaningful milestone.
 Joining the conversation are Dana Hansen, PMI’s Sales and Marketing Manager, and Chris Conard, President of PMI, who have worked together for over 20 years to build strong relationships, simplify supply chains, and deliver lasting value to customers.

 Tune in now!